knative-portability/large-events/posts/README.md

 export MONGODB_URI="mongodb+srv://[username]:[password]@[cluster-address]"
 ```

-Specific to the posts service, you need to [set up a Google Cloud Storage bucket](https://cloud.google.com/storage/docs/quickstart-console) and connect it to your posts service deployment, then provide the app with its bucket name via an environment variable.
+Specific to the posts microservice, you need to [set up a Google Cloud Storage bucket](https://cloud.google.com/storage/docs/quickstart-console) and connect it to your posts microservice deployment, then provide the app with its bucket name via an environment variable.
 ```sh
 export GCLOUD_STORAGE_BUCKET_NAME="the-name-of-your-storage-bucket"
 ```